holateam/coderunner/README.md

 >I'm John and I want you to test my C++ code<br>
 >Here is some code to test<br>
 >And here are some test cases i prepared previously

+Every user-code compilation and execution process is enclosed to isolated docker container.